-He was succeeded at the Harvey Lane Baptist Chapel by the Reverend J P Mursell, another radical.
+He was succeeded at the Harvey Lane Baptist Chapel by the Reverend J.P.
+Mursell, another radical.
 In 1845 the Chapel became a schoolroom and the congregation moved to a new Baptist Chapel in Belvoir Street (the Pork Pie Chapel) which had been designed by the famous local architect, Joseph Hansom.

 This bronze sculpture by John Atkin FRBS was erected on New Walk in May 2007.
 It was commissioned by The Friends of New Walk to commemorate the legacy of the Footwear Industry in the City and County of Leicester.
-John was fascinated by boot and shoe patterns, which were used as guide in the cutting out of the parts which made up the uppers.
-From these he developed a design which used these patterns to suggest the human form.
+John was fascinated by boot and shoe patterns, which were used as a guide in the cutting out of the parts which made up the uppers.
+From these, he developed a design which used these patterns to suggest the human form.
 It was funded by public subscription, mainly by generous donations from past and present members of the footwear industry.

 The name, The Clicker, comes from the name of the operative who, prior to mechanisation of the process, cut the uppers and other components from a skin of leather.
 This process was known as clicking, from the sound of the operative’s knife blade rattling against the brass edges on the patterns which were overlain on the skin.

 In the City and County the making of footwear started on a very small scale for the supply of army boots during the Napoleonic wars; they were very basic and were made to fit either foot.
 After 1830 the trade expanded with the manufacture of children’s slippers and boots for local people.
 In 1851 the completion of the local part of the Midland Railway threw out of work the local makers of the boots for the navvies.
 However, a boot-making company with a government contract for boots opened a warehouse in Cank Street and gave out materials for boots to be made up by these and other workmen.
 In 1853 Thomas Crick invented the process of riveting soles to uppers and revolutionised the trade.
-At the same time elastic sided boots became fashionable and Leicester benefited, because at that time it had a thriving elastic industry as part of its textile trade.
+At the same time, elastic-sided boots became fashionable and Leicester benefited, because at that time it had a thriving elastic industry as part of its textile trade.

 Crick’s factory expanded rapidly (ultimately growing to 1000 employees) and other entrepreneurs quickly joined in to take advantage of the new technical developments.
-At the same time the hosiery industry went into a quiet period and the footwear manufacturers took advantage of a disgruntled but dexterous female labour force, who were used to sewing machines working part-time at home to bring in a second income.
+At the same time, the hosiery industry went into a quiet period and the footwear manufacturers took advantage of a disgruntled but dexterous female labour force, who were used to sewing machines working part-time at home to bring in a second income.
 Cut shoe uppers for stitching were carted around homes in the City and the County, payment was per unit done and the carriers were paid a percentage.

 Leicester became known for the production of ladies and children’s footwear.
 There were advances in shoe machinery, productivity increased and the trade flourished.
-Ancillary industries developed to supply heels, soles, insoles, insocks, boxes, tacks etc. Advantage was taken of existing industries for elastics, threads, fabrics, buckles and other items.
+Ancillary industries developed to supply heels, soles, insoles, insocks, boxes, tacks, etc. Advantage was taken of existing industries for elastics, threads, fabrics, buckles and other items.
 In 1900 there were 223 factories making footwear, employing 35,000 people, plus the ancillary industries.
-Footwear vied with textiles as the major industry and the high number of females employed in both ensured that many families had at least two incomes, making Leicester a rich City.
+Footwear vied with textiles as the major industry and the high number of females employed in both, ensured that many families had at least two incomes, making Leicester a rich City.

 After 1918 there was consolidation and amalgamation, accompanied by productivity gains and the development of exports, particularly to the Empire countries.
 Leicester became the acknowledged national and world centre for shoe technology and design.
-After World War 2 the development of good adhesives and man-made material and the emergence of injection moulding for soles and heels created dramatic productivity gains.
-However the seeds of decline had been sown; lack of innate profitability, increasing competition from low cost countries, the rise of trainers and the increasing purchasing power of the multiple retailers drove first the inefficient and then the efficient to the wall.
+After World War II, the development of good adhesives and man-made material and the emergence of injection moulding for soles and heels created dramatic productivity gains.
+However the seeds of decline had been sown; lack of innate profitability, increasing competition from low-cost countries, the rise of trainers and the increasing purchasing power of the multiple retailers drove first the inefficient and then the efficient to the wall.
 The number of factories fell to 47 in 1985 and when Equity Shoes closed its doors in the early 2000s the industry was effectively dead in Leicester.

 There was one substantial legacy.
 At the end of the 19th century some of the manufacturers developed chains of shops to sell their own brands.
 By the 1950s there were a number of substantial chains, many with a geographical bias.
-After a series of takeovers and mergers the number of chains has shrunk but Leicester is still home to a substantial share of the footwear distribution market.
+After a series of takeovers and mergers, the number of chains have shrunk but Leicester is still home to a substantial share of the footwear distribution market.

 The Writers’ Pavement